- Search The Registry

-Blacks were required to pay their fares at the front of the bus, and then board again through the back door.
-The white bus drivers would harass Blacks, sometimes driving away before they were able to get back on the bus.
-On December 1, 1955, Parks took her seat in the front of the "colored section".
-When the driver asked Parks and three other Black riders to give up their seats to whites, Parks refused and was arrested; she soon agreed to let the NAACP provide legal council.
-Rosa Parks' case was filed in United States District Court, which ruled in her favor, declaring segregated seating on buses unconstitutional, a decision later upheld by the U.S. Supreme Court.
+Blacks were required to pay their fares at the front of the bus and board through the back door.
+The white bus drivers would harass Blacks, sometimes driving away before they could get back on the bus.
+On December 1, 1955, Parks took her seat in the front of the "colored section."
+When the driver asked Parks and three other Black riders to give up their seats to whites, Parks refused and was arrested; she soon agreed to let the NAACP provide legal counsel.
+Rosa Parks' case was filed in the United States District Court, which ruled in her favor, declaring segregated seating on buses unconstitutional, later upheld by the U.S. Supreme Court.

-Rosa Louise McCauley Parks was more than an inadvertent symbol; she was an experienced activist with strong beliefs. whose arrest for refusing to give up her seat on a bus set in motion the turning point in the African American battle for civil rights.
-Parks and her husband relocated to Detroit in 1957, where in time, Congressman John Conyers hired her as an administrative assistant, a position she held until 1987.
+Rosa Louise McCauley Parks was more than an accidental symbol; she was an experienced activist with strong beliefs.
+Her arrest for refusing to give up her seat on a bus set the turning point in the African American battle for civil rights.
+Parks and her husband relocated to Detroit in 1957, and Congressman John Conyers hired her as an administrative assistant, a position she held until 1987.

 Black Heroes of The Twentieth Century